sea-of-stuff/sos/README.md

 The mapping used is the following:

-- file :: asset manifest -> atom manifest -> atom data
+- file :: version manifest -> atom manifest -> atom data
-- folder :: asset manifest -> compound manifest
+- folder :: version manifest -> compound manifest

 The sos-fs is used in the sos-app.
 Here, the filesystem is passed to a WebDAV server (https://github.com/quicksilver-sta/WebDAV-server) and the WebUI project.